 Eligibility requires participants to be at least eighteen years of age, current Maine residents, and apprentices must demonstrate foundational skills in the medium they wish to pursue.
 The program supports craft artists working in craft media, which does not include photography, painting or drawing.
 Please contact us if you are unsure if your media qualifies.

 Applications are reviewed by a panel of Maine professionals for a first round elimination.
 The panel also interviews the finalist pairs with awards given to three or more joint applicants.

-Both receive honorariums based on a recommended one hundred hours of one-on-one training ($3000 to the master, $1000 to the apprentice).
-The honorarium for the master artist covers their time and transference of knowledge/expertise, while the apprentice’s funds are for supplies/equipment.
+Both mentor artist and apprentice receive honorariums based on a recommended one hundred hours of one-on-one training ($3000 to the mentor, $1000 to the apprentice).
+The honorarium for the mentor artist covers their time and transference of knowledge/expertise, while the apprentice’s funds are for supplies/equipment.

 A majority of the training happens at the mentor artist’s studio.
 Occasionally they visit other studios or events of relevance to their goals.
 Although we provide a distinct structure for implementation, MaineCAP also allows for adaptations as the pair sees fit to maximize the experience for each.
 MaineCAP requires that the pair submit interim and final reports.

 To promote sustainability, the MCA/MAC will invite current participants and alumni to convene annually to discuss outcomes of MaineCAP, as well as to develop networking and foster further mentoring.